mattwarren/mattwarren.github.io/_posts/2015-10-29-the-stack-overflow-tag-engine-part-3.md

 date: 2015-10-29 16:11
 author: matthewwarren
 comments: true
-categories: [bitmaps, indexing, stackoverflow, stackoverflow]
+tags: [bitmaps, indexing, stackoverflow, stackoverflow]
 ---

 This is the part 3 of a mini-series looking at what it *might* take to build the Stack Overflow Tag Engine, if you haven't read <a href="http://mattwarren.org/2014/11/01/the-stack-overflow-tag-engine-part-1/" target="_blank">part 1</a> or <a href="http://mattwarren.org/2015/08/19/the-stack-overflow-tag-engine-part-2/" target="_blank">part 2</a>, I recommend reading them first.